 For instance, when driver gets arrested for drunk or drugged driving and the officer demands a blood test, the prosecutor attorney has to show that the officers had “probable cause” to test a driver’s blood.
 Prosecutors recognize that ‘blood test prosecutions’ (which prosecution lawyers tend to be less familiar with) also tend to be more time consuming and thus much more expensive for the state.

 The prosecutor has a responsibility to show that the blood test for a DUI arrest was taken by a properly trained, certified, and neutral medical professional.
 The prosecution attorney must also prove to the judge and potential jury that the blood testing professional did everything right.
 If the draw of a driver’s blood was handled improperly at any point, anything discovered after your arrest details have been examined – your attorney could demonstrate ways how to have blood test results evidence omitted from the case by reason of violation of ‘chain-of-evidence’ procedures, when it applies to your case.

 2. What Can I do for Possible Ways How to Get Out of a Prescription Drug or Medication DUI Offense Charge?

 While alcohol is still he most common and cause of driving under the influence or intoxicated, there are still other substances such as illegal drugs or prescription medication that can create a safety hazard while driving a vehicle and result in a prescription drug DUI offense charge.
-An alarming growing number of arrests, show that prescription drug DUI arrest charges are on the rise.
+An alarming and growing number of arrests today, show that people fighting prescription drug DUI charges are on the rise throughout the country.

 While most illegal drugs are extremely dangerous to use, and this is especially true when driving, this can also hold true with several types of medications, such as prescription or over-the-counter drugs, that may cause inattention and drowsiness, or lack of coordination.
 When a driver is arrested on suspicion of a being under the influence for prescription or illegal drugs, a blood test is most often used to prove what drug or medication caused the suspected offense or intoxication.